Toloka/crowd-kit/README.md

 }
 ```

-## Questions and Bug Reports

-* To report a bug, post an issue on the [Toloka/bugreport](https://github.com/Toloka/crowdlib/issues) page.
-* To find answers to common questions or start a new discussion, join our English-speaking [Slack community](https://toloka.ai/community).

 ## License

 &copy; Crowd-Kit team authors, 2020&ndash;2023.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.